-This cooker is category: II{2H3+}
+THIS COOKER IS CATEGORY: II{2H3+.}

 It is supplied set for group H natural gas.
-A conversion kit from NG to LP gas is packed with the cooker.
+A conversion kit from NG to LP is available for the cooker.
 INSTALLER: Please leave these instructions with the User.

 DATA BADGE LOCATION: Cooker back, serial number repeater badge below oven door opening.